lakinsimmerman/Dietary-Food-Recall/README.md

 ## Step 1 ##
-First thing in a 24 hour dietary recall is the most important step.
-The  by letting client know that they are in a safe and judgement free zone to talk about food.
+First thing in a 24 hour dietary recall is the most important step in order to get the most accurate data from an individual.
+After proper introduction of oneself, begin by letting the client know that they are in a safe and judgement free zone to talk about thier food consumption.
-So oten times people feel as though others are going to be judgemental about the food choices that they make.
+So oten times people feel as though they are going to be judged based on the foods they consume; therefore, they choose to withhold information about the food choices that they make.
+This fear of judgement can disrupt the accuracy and goal of the 24 hour recall.
-However, this recall is not about judgement, but rather about how to help the client.
+One must keep in mind that this recall is not about making someone feel bad about what they consume but rahter how they can help them.

+To begin the food recall, ask the client to be as accurate as possible.

 ## Step 2 ##
-Begain asking what they consumed for breakfast.
-Include beverages as well as supplements in order to fully understand what the client is consuming.
+Begin with breakfast recall

+*If no food was consumed in the morning hours, record this in chart*

+This incldues:

+>What time did you eat your first item of food today?
+(Record in chart)

+>How much did you consume?
+(Record in chart)

+>What beverages did you consume?

+>Do you take any medicaitons, supplements, or vitamins?

 Upon recieving the background of the clients dietary breakfast recall, the dietitian will record information on a piece of paper or in a database program.
 A very important component of consuming breakfast foods would be to adivse to the clinet foods that contain a complex carbohydrate as well as a 3:1 balance of protein.